 Product Search

 After activating Advanced Search, the Basic Search heading remains with an additional Advanced Search section underneath.
 This is confusing to users.

+This has been changed

 Individual Product Page

 Overview section: There is a checkbox that indicates whether or not a product is a website.
 If something isn’t a website, it would be helpful to have something else to indicate what exactly a product is.
 Is it software, hardware, and so forth, and I’m not sure how granular we want to be in terms of categorizing the products.

+We agree with the request.
+We will add it to a future version

 ADA Verification

+Will change “ADA Verificaiton” to “WCAG compliance”

 WCAG Issues and Comments: A single text field for issues and comments might not be effective, as a single product may have myriad of issues with different timelines for resolution.
 If the idea is to track issues and resolutions over time, I think it would be best to have issues stored individually.

+We will look into this.
+Change tracking currently logs all issues that have ever been entered

 Screen Reader Compliance: I don’t know if there should be a separate compliance section for screen readers outside of WCAG itself.
 Known issues with screen readers may be noted in the Issues section of WCAG.

+Due to our testing of applications with screen readers, we have found that each screen reader and the specific version is inconsistent and we need to be able to track particular issues with each reader and version specific to the application being tested.
+It’s not as simple as “it works or doesn’t work”

+Will reword “Screen reader compliance” to something more appropriate

 Institutions Using The Product: It would be more intuitive to display the institutions in a table or list, rather than a drop-down menu.

+Will change to a listbox

 Vendor with permissions to access product: Similarly to Institutions, vendors should be presented in a list or table, with a separate drop-down menu to add permissions for a new vendor.

+Only one can be selected at a time, and only those with permissions to change it can see the section.

 Admin

 Vendors: Admins should be able to see the view permissions for each vendor and subsequently add/remove permissions from within the Manage Vendors page.
 Otherwise, you would have to jump to a product page, find the vendor in the drop-down menu, then add or remove the vendor.

+Good idea, will put in a future version

+How many comments are shown, can we show a few and sort by recent/past/ your institution only

+Future request, being able to track a users activity, upload products, review products, trusted tester work.

+See info on a viewer, name, phone, email available to paid subscriber, reviewer, trusted tester, admin

+The number of comments shown is configurable, right now it’s set to 3.
+The rest can be viewed on the Comment History page.